-Faculty Leaders are given access to the application portal on the SAO website to check the status of students and review application materials.
-SAO provides training on how to use the Studio Abroad system.
+Faculty Leaders will be given access to the application portal on SAO website so they may check the exact status of each student at all times.
+SAO will offer training on how to use the Studio Abroad system.
 It is up to each faculty leader to attend these training sessions in order to learn how to use the system to effectively find information.